Skip to content

 • Convert it into a string and store it in a variable.

-• Use a for loop to iterate through each character of the string from right to left.
+• Use a for loop to iterate through each string character from right to left.

 • Append each character to a new string variable to get the reversed number.